5.1. The Graduate School

 In order to ensure the highest international standards a Final Examination is held after submission of the thesis.
 The Final Examination includes examination of the written thesis by two external examiners of international standing in the field of the thesis research, who also conduct an on-site oral examination.

 The Graduate School is a division of the OIST Graduate University.
 The Dean is the head of the Graduate School.
 The Graduate School’s major role is to provide academic services, student support and administrative support.
+In addition, we collaborate with others in OIST to participate in the Okinawa University Consortium and advance its missions.
 These functions are organized into the corresponding sections as follows:

 The Academic Affairs Section supports the academic program of the graduate school, and performs the following tasks: